Skip to article frontmatterSkip to article content

 2. Default values - Specifies what value to use if none is provided

-3. Schema generation - Generates proper JSON schema for your recipe
+3. Schema generation - Generates proper JSON schema for your pattern

 A Simple Counter with Default